-We are eager to hear feedback from everyone - all ages, ethnicities, and communities.
+We are eager to hear feedback from everyone - all ages, ethnicities, and communities - who call the Rangitīkei home.

 IT'S EASY TO MAKE A SUBMISSION

 Anyone can make a submission on this Consultation Document by filling out the form online at www.rangitikei.govt.nz/wheres-water or by completing a submission form.